Odette-International-Ltd/transport-track-and-trace-api/use cases/PhysicalLimitsExceeded.md

+There are probably two main scenarios:
+1. The monitoring device stores all recorded information locally and at the end of the transport process (or a transport leg) an involved party analyses the content.
+If a relevant observation is stored, an event is created by this party.
+2. The monitoring device is connected to a app or other software that generates an event immediately once physical limits are exceeded.

-In case the monitored physical limit moves out of acceptable range the mobile app connects to the service providing system and uses the POST command on the /transport-events path without an ID to create an empty event in the target system and receive the unique key for the TransportEvent object.
+In either case the standard procedure to communicate an event applys.A the POST command is used with the /transport-events path without an ID to create an empty event in the target system and receive the unique key for the TransportEvent object.
 ```
 url -X 'POST' \
   'https://api.sample.com/vda_odette_ttt/V1/transport-events' \